pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Property 6:** **TURNAROUND TIME**

 Turnaround time states that the system should respond to user requests within a reasonable timeframe.
-Turnaround time relates to all transactions in the system for example, if user X tries to access and edit a file, the file should take no longer than 1-2 seconds to open.
+Turnaround time relates to all transactions in the system.
+For example, if user X tries to access and edit a file, the file should take no longer than 1-2 seconds to open.

 ** **